OpenTasmania/oj-server/docs/DEVELOPERS.md

 log_map_server("Step completed successfully", "info", current_logger=logger, app_settings=app_settings)
 ```

-Available symbols:
-- `info`: ℹ️ - For informational messages
-- `warning`: ⚠️ - For warning messages
-- `error`: ❌ - For error messages
-- `critical`: 🔥 - For critical error messages
-- `debug`: 🐛 - For debug messages
-- `success`: ✅ - For success messages
-- `step`: ➡️ - For step indicators
-- `gear`: ⚙️ - For configuration or processing operations
-- `package`: 📦 - For package-related operations
-- `rocket`: 🚀 - For deployment or startup operations
-- `sparkles`: ✨ - For cleanup or completion operations

-### **Core Design Principle: Pluggable Processors**
+### Core Design Principle: Pluggable Processors

-To handle a wide variety of transit data, we have adopted a modular, pluggable architecture.
+To handle a wide variety of transit data, the project has adopted a modular, pluggable architecture:

 * **Static Data Pipeline**: The ETL (Extract, Transform, Load) pipeline for static data like GTFS and NeTEx uses
   independent processor plugins for each format.
 All data is transformed into a single **Canonical Database Schema**,